spatialos/gdk-for-unity/docs/projects/fps/tutorial.md

 You may notice that `Position` and `Metadata` appear in the entity template of _every_ entity type.
 This is because these are standard library components that SpatialOS expects.
 (Note that `Persistence` is another standard library component but this is optional.)

-Additionally, add the following line at the top of the file to ensure that the `Pickups` namespace can be resolved:
+**Note:** You need to ensure the code can reference the `Pickups` namespace; add this to the top of the file, as show below:

 ```csharp
 using Pickups;